 Core Structure

-- Demand: use repeated loss areas to locate where and when load or exposure is changing.
+- Demand: use repeated loss areas to locate where and when exposure is changing.

-- Supply: use early warning to test whether real supply capacity or a bottleneck is visible.
+- Supply: use early warning to test whether the issue is real capacity or a bottleneck.

 - Price: use drainage infrastructure to trace the lag into tariffs, import costs, or industrial margins.